 Although existing pretrained models provide a good starting point for task-specific TEK-enriched representations, there is still a mismatch between the type of input seen during pretraining (single document segments) and the type of input the model is asked to represent for downstream tasks (document text with background Wikipedia sentences from multiple pages).
-We show that our Transformer model can be substantially improved by reducing this mismatch via self-supervised masked language model~\cite{devlin-etal-2019-bert} pretraining on TEK-augmented input texts.
+We show that the Transformer model can be substantially improved by reducing this mismatch via self-supervised masked language model (MLM)~\cite{devlin-etal-2019-bert} pretraining on TEK-augmented input texts.

-Our approach records considerable improvements over state of the art base (12-layer) and large (24-layer) Transformer models for in-domain and out-of-domain document-level extractive QA, for tasks where factual knowledge about entities is important and well-covered by the background collection.
+Our approach records considerable improvements over state of the art base (12-layer) and large (24-layer) Transformer models for in-domain and out-of-domain document-level extractive question answering (QA), for tasks where factual knowledge about entities is important and well-covered by the background collection.
 On TriviaQA, we see improvements of 1.6 to 3.1 F1, respectively, over comparable RoBERTa models which do not integrate background information.
-On MRQA ~\cite{fisch2019mrqa}, a large collection of diverse QA datasets, we see consistent gains in-domain along with large improvements out-of-domain on BioASQ (2.1 to 4.2 F1), TextbookQA (1.6 to 2.0 F1), and DuoRC (1.1 to 2.0 F1).
+On MRQA~\cite{fisch2019mrqa}, a large collection of diverse QA datasets, we see consistent gains in-domain along with large improvements out-of-domain on BioASQ (2.1 to 4.2 F1), TextbookQA (1.6 to 2.0 F1), and DuoRC (1.1 to 2.0 F1).

-\section{\ourmethod-Enriched Representations}
+\section{\ourmethod-enriched Representations}

-We follow recent work on pretraining bidirectional Transformer representations on unlabeled text, and finetuning the representations for downstream tasks~\cite{devlin-etal-2019-bert}.
+We follow recent work on pretraining bidirectional Transformer representations on unlabeled text, and finetuning them for downstream tasks~\cite{devlin-etal-2019-bert}.
 Subsequent approaches have shown significant improvements over BERT by improving the training example generation, the masking strategy, the pretraining objectives, and the optimization methods~\cite{liu2019roberta,joshi2019spanbert}.
-We build on these improvements to train TEK-enriched representations and use them for document-level extractive QA.
+We build on these improvements to train TEK-enriched representations and use them for extractive QA.